 CMOS-based image sensors – being the dominant type in the U.S. image sensors market – have found a massive volume of demand from mobile handset manufacturers.
 In 2011, over 75% of the total shipments of CMOS-based image sensors in the U.S. were shipped to the mobile handset industry.
 On the other hand, CCD image sensors are expected to witness a drastic drop in demand.
 By 2017, this segment is expected to fall to 1.3% from a substantial share of 14% in 2011.

 The application segments of the U.S. image sensors market have a large part to play in the type of sensors that are being manufactured and developed.
 The key application segments of the U.S. image sensors market have consistently been in the fields of toys and astronomy, and automotive.
 At the same time, the U.S. image sensors market is witnessing a significant upswing in the demand for its products in portable applications.
 With the rising number of portable devices, the U.S. image sensors market needs to develop superior wireless imaging sensors to match the rate of technological advancement of the devices that they will be used in.

 The key players in the U.S. image sensors market include Omnivision Technologies Inc., Micron Technology Inc., Dalsa Corporation, and Sharp Microelectronics of the Americas.

-Companies mentioned in the U.S. Image Sensors Market
+Key segments of the U.S. Image Sensors Market: